-Having failed to prove this, BP contended, unsuccessfully, that because it had made substantial use of the strip light it had over the course of time become capable of distinguishing it’s goods from those of others.
+Having failed to prove this BP contended, unsuccessfully, that because it had made substantial use of the strip light it had over the course of time it’s trademark had become capable of distinguishing it’s goods from those of others.

-To prevail, BP would have needed to provide significant consistent acts of user of the mark as a trademark, in addition to evidence of goods sold under the trade mark applied for and prove to the satisfaction of the court that it had educated consumers to the point where they would identify the mark’s use as trade mark use ie upon seeing the green strip light, consumers would automatically associate the mark with BP’s service stations.
+To prevail on this argument, BP would have needed to have provided significant consistent acts of user of the mark as a trademark, in addition to evidence of goods sold under the trade mark applied for, and prove to the satisfaction of the court that it had educated consumers to the point where they would identify the mark’s use as trade mark use ie upon seeing the green strip light, consumers would automatically associate the mark with BP’s service stations.